abrdn Financial Fairness Trust is committed to protecting your personal information

 We also use internal and external audit and specialist third party consultants to conduct regular, independent assurance and benchmarking exercises across our business to ascertain the effectiveness of our security control environment and our security strategy.

 How long we keep your information

-To meet our legal and regulatory obligations, we keep your personal information and copies of records we create (e.g. calls with us) while you have a relationship with the Trust.
+To fulfil the Trust’s work, and to meet our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us, copies of application forms) while you have a relationship with the Trust.

 Even when you no longer have a relationship with us, we are required to keep information for different legal and regulatory reasons.
 The length of time will vary and we regularly review our retention periods to make sure they comply with all laws and regulations.

-You have a number of rights under Data Protection laws which may be exercised in certain circumstances.
-These are:
+You have a number of rights under data protection laws which may be exercised in certain circumstances.

 If your personal information is inaccurate or incomplete, you can request that it is corrected.

 Right to request erasure of your personal information

 You can ask for your information to be deleted or removed if there is not a compelling reason for the Trust to continue to have it.

 Right to restrict processing of your personal information